Relive The Run: The St. Louis Blues became Stanley Cup champions one year ago

 Arguably the most critical date credited to the Blues’ season turnaround was January 7, 2019.
 That night, Jordan Binnington got the call for his first NHL start in Philadelphia, taking on a Flyers team that was also struggling to keep pace in their conference.
 It was the start of an underdog story for the netminder, who spent several years in the minors and had three games of NHL experience in relief prior to then.
 Binnington blocked all 25 shots and cruised to a shutout victory behind three Blues goals.
 It was the first of 24 wins and 5 shutouts he would finish with in the regular season, as Binnington emerged as the go-to goalie and eventually placed second for the Calder Trophy, the award for NHL’s top rookie.

 The night before, multiple players visited Jacks NYB, a private bar in south Philadelphia, to watch the Eagles/Bears NFC Wild Card game.
 A DJ played Laura Branigan’s ‘Gloria’ during a commercial break, but it wouldn’t be the last time that night.
 Defensemen Joel Edmundson told NHL.com at the time that one guy asked the DJ to “Keep playing Gloria!”
 It left a lasting impression on the players, who then decided to play it after victories in the locker room.
-From then on, “Gloria” became a St. Louis craze and the team would play it for fans following dozens of home victories in the regular season and playoffs.
+From then on, “Gloria” became a St. Louis craze and the team would play it for fans following home victories in the regular season and playoffs.

 Despite the team’s slow start to the season, new acquisition Ryan O’Reilly proved to be a consistent force.
 He was the lone representative for the Blues in the 2019 NHL All-Star Game, entering the All-Star break with 50 points in 49 games.
 O’Reilly would finish the regular season with perfect attendance, 28 goals and a team-best 77 points.